tengstrand/lein-polylith/readme.md

 Polylith is a way of organising code into reusable building blocks that are used to create systems.
 To better understand the principles and ideas behind it, we recommend you first read the Polylith [documentation](https://polylith.gitbook.io/polylith/why-polylith).

 Organising code as a Polylith can be done manually, which was actually how it all began.
-With that said, there is no magic behind this way of organising the code.
+With that said, there is no magic behind this way of organising the code (except maybe for the symbolic links!).
 It's not a framework nor a library, just a simple yet powerful design pattern which can be used to improve your current and future architecture.

 The reason we built this [Leiningen](https://leiningen.org) plugin was to make life easier for you as a developer by making the work more efficient, reducing the risk of human mistakes and by offering a number of useful commands that turn the work as a [DevOps](https://en.wikipedia.org/wiki/DevOps) to a joyful experience.